barnaclebarnes/edtf-rails/README.md

 They needs to be of type string in the database.

 ## Test
-To test backward compatibility with older version of ActiveRecord (till 3.2) [appraisal](https://github.com/thoughtbot/appraisal) was used
+To test compatibility with different versions of ActiveRecord [appraisal](https://github.com/thoughtbot/appraisal) was used

-    appraisal rails-4 rake
-    appraisal rails-3 rake
+    appraisal rake

 ## Contributing

 Comments and feedback are welcome